Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Reflected-XSS.md

 ## body tags is 200 Ok

-Go back to the Positions tab in Burp Intruder and replace your search term like
+Go back to the Positions tab in Burp Intruder and replace your search term and set paylods position like

     GET /?search=<body%20§§=1> HTTP/1.1
     Host: 0ac4000e03c21f41c110a9200039006d.web-security-academy.net